Cheating in baseball: Age fabrication

 Players have lied about their own ages to increase the level of interest they receive from scouts.
 Players who claimed to be younger than they were include Rube Marquard, Phil Rizzuto, Pee Wee Reese, and Hal McRae.

-Many baseball players from the Dominican Republic engage in age fabrication to improve their chances of getting a contract offer.
+Players from the Dominican Republic have engaged in age fabrication to improve their chances of getting a contract offer.
 Some have also changed their names, including Roberto Hernández and Juan Carlos Oviedo.
 Danny Almonte competed in the 2001 Little League World Series, despite being 14 years old and the cutoff age for the tournament being set at 12.

 Other actions to circumvent rules

 Various other efforts to skirt the rules have been employed.
-Intentionally trying to lose a game, which can enable gamblers who are involved with such a scheme to win significant amounts of money, is best known through the Black Sox Scandal of 1919, which resulted in eight players being permanently banned from professional baseball.
+A prominent example of intentionally trying to lose a game, which can enable gamblers who are involved with such a scheme to win significant amounts of money, is the Black Sox Scandal of 1919 that resulted in eight players being permanently banned from professional baseball.

 On August 19, 1951, the St. Louis Browns sent Eddie Gaedel to bat—Gaedel had been signed to a contract by team owner Bill Veeck because of his height of 3 ft 7 in, which made his strike zone exceptionally small.
 Gaedel walked (as expected) and was replaced by a pinch runner.
-American League president Will Harridge later voided Gaedel's contract.
+American League president Will Harridge voided Gaedel's contract the following day, and unsuccessfully attempted to strike Gaedel's appearance from the record books.

-In 1987, a minor-league catcher for the Double-A Williamsport Bills hid a potato in his glove, which he threw past a runner at third base so the runner would attempt to score, and then tagged out the runner with the real baseball—the umpires ruled that the run would count, and the catcher was removed from the game by his manager and later released by the team.
+In 1987, a minor-league catcher for the Double-A Williamsport Bills hid a potato in his glove, which he threw past a runner at third base so the runner would attempt to score, and then tagged out the runner with the real baseball.
+The umpires ruled that the run counted.
+The catcher was removed from the game by his manager and later released by the team.

 After being ejected from a game on June 9, 1999, New York Mets manager Bobby Valentine changed his appearance by putting on a hat, sunglasses, and a fake mustache, then returned to the dugout—he was spotted, and later suspended for two games.

 The 2014 Little League World Series saw the disqualification of the second-place team after it was found that many of the players lived outside of the acceptable geographic range.